trynthink/scout/docs/overview.rst

 Scout ECMs and their baseline markets
 -------------------------------------

-* ECMs represent building technologies or operational approaches that improve upon the unit performance and/or lifetime operational costs of the comparable incumbent or “business-as-usual” technology or approach.
+* ECMs represent building technologies or operational approaches that improve upon the unit efficiency and/or lifetime operational costs of the comparable incumbent or “business-as-usual” technology or approach.
-* :ref:`ECMs are characterized <analysis-step-1>` by their energy performance, installed cost, lifetime, and applicable baseline markets; whether they add-on to or fully replace the service of a “business-as-usual” technology; whether they involve fuel switching; and their year of market entry and exit.
+* :ref:`ECMs are characterized <analysis-step-1>` by their energy efficiency, installed cost, lifetime, and applicable baseline markets; whether they add-on to or fully replace the service of a “business-as-usual” technology; whether they involve fuel switching; and their year of market entry and exit.
 * The applicable baseline market for an ECM enumerates all of the climate zones, building types, end uses, fuel types, and, if applicable, technologies (add links) that are relevant to an ECM.
-* ECM definitions can include distinct cost, performance, and lifetime values for each climate zone, building type, fuel type, end use, and/or technology type; probability distributions may also be placed on ECM cost, performance, and lifetime inputs.
+* ECM definitions can include distinct cost, efficiency, and lifetime values for each climate zone, building type, fuel type, end use, and/or technology type; probability distributions may also be placed on ECM cost, efficiency, and lifetime inputs.

 .. _overview-adoption: